STARInformatics/biomed-workbench/README.md

 ### Production Deployment

-For deployment on a production web site, additional steps are required.
+For deployment on a production web site, additional steps are required before starting up the application (i.e. before the  'nohup' comamnds above are run).

 In particular, the ```frontend/.env``` configuration settings likely need to be overridden.